harding/bitcoinops.github.io/_posts/en/newsletters/2025-08-08-newsletter.md

-In [last week's newsletter][news365 p2qrh], we incorrectly described the updated version of [BIP360][], _pay to quantum-resistant hash_, as "making exactly the change" that Tim Ruffing showed was secure in his recent paper.
+In [last week's newsletter][news365 p2qrh], we incorrectly described the updated version of [BIP360][], _pay to quantum-resistant hash_, as "making exactly the change" that [Tim Ruffing showed was secure in his recent paper][ruffing paper].
 What BIP360 actually does is replaces the elliptical curve commitment to a SHA256-based merkle root (plus a keypath alternative) with the merkle root directly.
 Ruffing's paper showed that taproot, as currently used, is secure if a quantum-resistant signature